PreziosiRaffaele/apex-course/modules/apex-collections.md

 Pull-request review prompt: **“Where are we storing the query results so we reuse them?”** A solid answer mentions Lists, Sets, or Maps.

-## Collections and Declarative Changes
-Declarative automation can increase the number of records your Apex receives:
-- A Flow that now updates two child objects per parent doubles the size of Lists feeding a trigger.
-- Duplicate Rules or Validation Rules may block DML for some entries, so confirm the Lists passed to `insert` or `update` already expect partial success.
-- Omni-Channel, bulk API, or Integration User imports can create long batches.
-Verify the Apex paths through those objects rely on Lists and Sets instead of single-record assumptions.

-## Quick Reference
-- **List** — ordered, duplicates allowed, index-based access, ideal for batch DML.
-- **Set** — unordered, unique values, fast membership checks, ideal for de-duplication.
-- **Map** — key/value pairs, one lookup per key, ideal for joining related data.

-Typical pattern: gather Ids in a Set → query using that Set → store the results in a Map → update the final List.

 ## Practice Scenario
 QA reports that “Only some Contacts lost their `VIP_Flag__c` when an Account downgraded.”
 The developer shared this code: